Pineappleee/interview/README.md

 2. Data is a bit dirty, contains gaps, and dates are shifted because of time zone so be a bit careful ;)
 3. Units are US System (Fahrenheit, precipitation = inches, solar = W/ft^2),  consumption is in kWh.
 4. Ideas of how to exploit your findings for new products, limitations to your approach, external data sources you would like to use, or anything to fill the gap between a prototype and a deployed product, are good comments to put in the explanation
+5. This test is not intended to take you more than a few hours